Thinking of becoming a Barcelona digital nomad?

 Do I Have To Pay Taxes As A Digital Nomad?

+Yes, digital nomads have to pay taxes.
 Some taxes that digital nomads might pay include things like income taxes and social security payments.
 In many countries, digital nomads have to pay income taxes after 183 days of living and working in the jurisdiction, but social security payment rules are not so simplistic.

 How Do I Become A Digital Nomad In Spain?

-You can apply for Spain’s digital nomad visa directly through a consulate or embassy in your home country.
+To become a digital nomad in Spain, you can apply for Spain’s digital nomad visa directly through a consulate or embassy in your home country.
 Alternatively, you can enter Spain on a tourist visa and apply within the first three months.
 Barcelona digital nomad visa is available for remote workers.

 How Much Income For Digital Nomad In Spain?

-How much money do you need to make per month to qualify for the Spain digital nomad visa?
+How much income do you need to make per month to qualify for the Spain digital nomad visa?
 An individual must earn twice the local minimum wage in Spain to qualify for the Spain Digital Nomad Visa.
 This means that the current income requirement for the visa is €2,334 per month / €28,000 per year for an individual.

 Can I Work As A Digital Nomad In Spain?

+Yes, you can certainly work as a digital nomad in Spain.
 Spain’s digital nomad visa lets remote workers bring their families.
 Spain’s new “teleworker” visa is open to workers and their families who meet the requirements.

 How Do I Start A Digital Nomad Career?